-Whether you travel to Paris, France or Paris, Texas, everyone knows that the South is a hotbed of delicious food that is cooked in pure grease and made with pure love.
-There's nothing tastier than fried chicken, macaroni and cheese, chicken fried steak, and all of the barbecue you can possibly eat.
+Whether you travel to Paris, France or Paris, Texas, everyone knows that the South is a hotbed for delicious food cooked in pure grease and made with pure love -- There's nothing tastier than fried chicken, macaroni and cheese, chicken fried steak, and all of the barbecue you can possibly eat.
 When you think of Southern restaurants, though, what springs to mind?
-Of course you have the classic Whataburger and Cracker Barrel, but which restaurant chains take home the prize of being the best in the South?
+Of course, classic staples like Whataburger and Cracker Barrel probably popped up, but which restaurant chains take home the prize of being the best in the South?

 To figure it out, we sat down and determined what made Southern food so dang delicious.
-Of course fried chicken appears on this list more than once, and most of the establishments are actually fast food chains.
-Isn't that even better?
+Naturally, southern fried chicken appears on this list more than once, and number of our favorite establishments actually ended up being easy-to-find fast food chains!
+Yes, this list is full of fried chicken joints rather than burger chains for good reason: No matter where you are in the South, you're never far from some of the most mouth-watering fried chicken you'll ever had.
 For your next American road trip through the South, make sure to stop at one of these locations for a seriously delicious meal you won't soon forget.

 Percy "Frenchy" Creuzot and his wife Sallie opened a po-boy shop in 1969 called Frenchy's.
 Though he tapped into his New Orleans background slinging po-boys, the shop added fried chicken to its menu.
 Using his New Orleans family recipe, his Southern Louisiana-inspired fried chicken became a huge hit.